tsaisunghao/Python_Photo_classification/README.md

 Python application for PLI and Regular expression

 Psudo Code

-list all files
+1.list all files

-loop till all files have been moved
+2.loop till all files have been moved
-    extract files detail
+3.   extract files detail

-    if correspond folder exist == false : create folder
+4.   if correspond folder exist == false :
+5.      create folder

-    move files to corresponding folder
+6.   move files to corresponding folder

-End
+7. End